-On December 7, 2018, the Company completed a private placement with SSR Mining Inc. for gross proceeds of \$30.7 million (\$30.4 million net proceeds).
-During H1, 2019, the Company incurred \$18.9 million of expenditures at Las Chispas (see "2.
+On December 7, 2018, the Company completed a private placement with SSR Mining for gross proceeds of \$30.7 million (\$30.4 million net proceeds).
+During the nine months ended September 30, 2019, the Company fully used these funds as part of the \$31.7 million of expenditures at Las Chispas (see "2.
 Highlights - Las Chispas Exploration and Discoveries to Date").
-All expenditures at Las Chispas subsequent to the closing of this financing, which include the ongoing Phase III program and completing the PEA, were paid from these proceeds.
-The Company plans to use the remaining net proceeds from this private placement for its ongoing exploration and development programs at Las Chispas.

-Proposed August Financings
+August 2019 Financings

-The Company has entered into an agreement to issue, on a bought-deal basis, 4,326,300 common shares of the Company at a price of \$5.85 per common share.
-This offering, with total proceeds of \$25.3 million, is expected to close on or around August 15, 2019 (see "2.
-Highlights - Subsequent Events").
-The Company plans to use these proposed net proceeds of approximately \$24.0 million for its ongoing in-fill and expansion drilling, the Feasibility Study, underground exploration and development, permitting and water rights and for general working capital and administrative expenses.
+On August 15, 2019, the Company completed a short-form prospectus offering of 4,326,300 common shares at a price of \$5.85 per common share for gross proceeds of \$25.3 million (\$23.7 million net proceeds).
+The Company intends to use these proceeds towards completing a feasibility study, in-fill and expansion drilling, underground exploration and development, permitting and water rights, and general working capital and administrative expenses.